SMC-AAU-CPH/smc-cph.github.io/_posts/2019-04-12-Ole Nieling Portal Lecture.md

 image: /assets/image/2019_04_12_aleksati_Ole_n_sam_portal.jpeg
 excerpt: "I had the pleasure of introducing Ole Neiling, a extradisciplinary 'life-style' artist.
 This was part of a series of lectures held over the portal in the sonification and sound design module."
 ---
-## MCT Sonification Lecture - Ole Neiling
+## SMC Sonification Lecture - Ole Neiling

 http://www.ole.wtf/